-Admittedly, I’m new to network management.
-I’ve spent years working in healthcare, but this is my first time working with payers to enhance their provider networks across access, adequacy and accuracy.
-Lucky for me, I got a behind-the-scenes view through Quest Analytics’ Vision Quest conference.
-I heard from industry leaders, and as a session moderator, I had an inside view into the questions and comments on the minds of people working every day in this industry.
-There was a lot to take away from this experience, but here are the top five things I learned.
+Admittedly, I’m new to provider network management.
+I’ve spent years working in healthcare, but this is my first time working with payers from across the nation to improve the access, adequacy, and accuracy of their provider networks.
+Lucky for me, I got a behind-the-scenes view through Quest Analytics Vision Quest.
+As a session moderator, I heard from industry executives and gained insight into the questions and comments on the minds of people working every day in this industry.
+I learned a lot from this experience, and here are five of my light bulb moments.

-1. Network management challenges require creative problem solving
+1. Provider Network Management challenges require creative problem solving

 2. Telemedicine is viable and scalable but there are still obstacles

-Although we are still dealing with many of the traditional barriers to the adoption of telemedicine, including patient and provider acceptance, reimbursement challenges and restrictive regulations, we are seeing an increase in the volume of telemedicine visits without an increase in costs to healthcare providers.
+Although we are still dealing with many of the traditional barriers to the adoption of telemedicine, including patient and provider acceptance, reimbursement challenges, and restrictive regulations, we are seeing an increase in the volume of telemedicine visits without an increase in costs to healthcare providers.
 This is good news as the viability of telehealth has been in question.
-The expectation is that the volume in visits may decrease as the pandemic fades.
-However, telemedicine will still be a viable and accepted option for care as industry silos breakdown and patient adoption grows.
+The expectation is that the volume of visits may decrease as the pandemic fades.
+However, telemedicine will still be a viable and accepted option for care as industry silos break down and patient adoption grows.

 According to Dr. Bill Lewis in his session, “Tracking the Transformation of Telemedicine,” patients are utilizing telemedicine more now, as they have to deviate from their normal patterns of care.
 The studies show we are seeing patients with chronic illnesses adopt telemedicine at even higher rates.
 Providers are embracing telemedicine across services with 30 percent – 40 percent of providers transitioned to telemedicine offerings.
 This transition means that the demand is present, and providers can scale telemedicine offerings.
-To foster the innovation, health plans will need to continue to stay abreast of these new technologies and work with regulators to ensure adoption, reimbursement and coverage.
-Download our whitepaper to discover more about telemedicine and its impact on provider network management.
+To foster the innovation, health plans will need to continue to stay abreast of these new technologies and work with regulators to ensure adoption, reimbursement, and coverage.

 3. As health plans expand, data and networks must be scalable